dhhepting/dhhepting.github.io/projects/index.md

 ---
 # {{ page.breadcrumb }}

-Collected here are the various projects that I have undertaken over the years, in collaboration with many wonderful people.
+Collected here are the various projects that I have undertaken over the years, in collaboration with many wonderful [people](people.html).

-{% include projects-list.html %}
+{% include projects/list.html %}